Dan Haerle

-Dan Haerle (born July 23, 1937) is a jazz pianist, composer, author and teacher, based in Denton, Texas.
-He is professor emeritus of Jazz Studies at the University of North Texas.
+Dan Haerle (July 23, 1937 – March 2, 2024) was an American jazz pianist, composer, author and teacher, based in Denton, Texas.
+He was professor emeritus of Jazz Studies at the University of North Texas.

 Early life and education

 Dan Haerle attended Quincy High School.
-In 1953 he moved with his family to New York where he attended Flushing High School and graduated from Hicksville High School in 1955.
+In 1953 he moved with his family to New York, where he attended Flushing High School and graduated from Hicksville High School in 1955.
 In 1957 he moved to Cedar Rapids, Iowa, where he attended Coe College and graduated with a Bachelor of Music Education degree in 1961.
 Haerle earned a Master of Music in Composition from North Texas State University in 1966.

 Career

-Haerle began teaching in 1961 at Tri-County Community Schools in What Cheer, Iowa, where he was the Instrumental music director for elementary, junior high and high school.
+Haerle began teaching in 1961 at Tri-County Community Schools in What Cheer, Iowa, where he was the instrumental music director for elementary, junior high and high school.

-In 1963 to 1966, as a graduate student at North Texas State University, Dan was one of three teaching assistants to Leon Breeden, director of the jazz studies program.
+In 1963 to 1966, as a graduate student at North Texas State University, he was one of three teaching assistants to Leon Breeden, director of the jazz studies program.

 In 1966, he became an Assistant Professor of Music at Kansas State University, where he taught freshman and sophomore theory.